Schubert puzzles and integrability I: invariant trilinear forms: The general construction

+In the simplest case of the above, $b=a+1$, i.e. the $(a+1)$st step retraces the $a$th step, and the inversion number of the $2$-step closed loop is $0$.
+Consequently we can consider these paths as equivalent modulo insertion or removal of such retracings.

+The second paragraph of the lemma is tautological if $\gamma$ bounds only one puzzle piece.
+Otherwise, we can insert extra steps into $\gamma$ as follows.
+Just after its first step, along an edge of some piece $p$ in the region encircled by $\gamma$, add extra steps into $\gamma$ to encircle the piece $p$ entirely, and then retrace those new steps.
+Apply the first paragraph of the lemma to break off that piece, and use induction based on the number of puzzle pieces enclosed by $\gamma$. \end{proof}

-(What's ``really'' going on is that the $2$-form $B$ on $\Lambda^{1+d}$ with constant coefficients is exact, i.e. is of the form $d\alpha$ for some $1$-form $\alpha$ with linear coefficients, and the inversion number is the integral over the triangle $0\leq i\leq j\leq N$ of the pullback of $B$.
+(What's ``really'' going on is that any $2$-form $B$ on $\Lambda^{1+d}$ with constant coefficients is exact, i.e. is of the form $d\alpha$ for some $1$-form $\alpha$ with linear coefficients, and the inversion number is the integral over the triangle $0\leq i\leq j\leq N$ of the pullback of $B$.
 We could rewrite the inversion number as the integral of the pullback of $\alpha$ to the boundary of that triangle, but this didn't seem useful.)

-In the simplest case of the lemma, $b=a+1$, i.e. the $(a+1)$st step retraces the $a$th step, and the inversion number of the $2$-step closed loop is $0$.
-Consequently we can consider these paths as equivalent modulo insertion or removal of such retracings.

-The next simplest application comes when $\gamma_a,\gamma_{a+1}$ are two sides of a small $\Delta$ or $\nabla$.
+\junk{ The next simplest application comes when $\gamma_a,\gamma_{a+1}$ are two sides of a small $\Deltatri$ or $\nablatri$.
 We first use the lemma to insert two more steps, jogging back and forth along the third side of the triangle.
-Now by second use of the lemma, the triangle can be broken off as a closed loop.
+Now by a second use of the lemma, the triangle can be broken off as a closed loop. } We now get specific about $B$ on $\Lambda^{1+d}$, defining it on our bases as